Updated: April 22, 2023

 From Memorial Day to Labor Day, at most beaches in Chatham non-residents may park only by paying a daily fee or showing a weekly pass issued by the town.
 Seasonal passes are also available.

-This is the beach that's right in front of Chatham Lighthouse.
+This beautiful beach is right in front of Chatham Lighthouse.
 (It's also referred to as "Chatham Lighthouse Beach" or just "Lighthouse Beach".)

 However, this enormous and ever-changing shoreline is perfect for hanging out in a beach chair, watching for seals, and long romantic walks.

 The scenery at Chatham Light Beach is, in a word: Phenomenal!